trusttoken/contracts-pre22/docs/truefi/TrueLender.md

-Initalize the contract with parameters
+Initialize the contract with parameters

 ### `setStakingPool(contract IStakingPool newPool)` (public)